Initiation (Todd Rundgren album)

-Initiation is the sixth album by American musician Todd Rundgren, released May 23, 1975 on Bearsville Records.
-With this album, Rundgren fully embraced the synthesized prog sound he had begun exploring in more depth in his work with his band Utopia.
-However, unlike Utopia, in which Rundgren had limited himself to playing guitar, most of the synthesizers on Initiation were played and programmed by Rundgren himself.
+Initiation is the sixth studio album by American musician Todd Rundgren, released on May 23, 1975 by Bearsville Records.
+With this album, Rundgren fully embraced the synthesized progressive rock sound he had begun exploring in more depth in his work with his band Utopia.
+However, unlike Utopia, in which Rundgren had limited himself to playing guitar, much of the synthesizers on Initiation were played and programmed by Rundgren himself.

 Content

-At over sixty-seven minutes, Initiation is one of the longest commercially-released LPs.
-Due to a plastic shortage, in order to keep the album on one vinyl LP, Rundgren had to limit and EQ the master so the bass response was rolled off to keep the grooves small enough to cut onto a single disc, he also had to speed up the first half of Side One (Real Man-Eastern Intrigue)and speed up the entirety of Side Two to eliminate 2-3 minutes from each side(5).
+At over sixty-seven minutes, Initiation is one of the longest commercially-released albums released in a single LP disc.
+Due to a plastic shortage, in order to keep the album on one vinyl LP, Rundgren had to limit and EQ the master so the bass response was rolled off to keep the grooves small enough to cut onto a single disc; he also had to speed up the first half of Side One ("Real Man" to "Eastern Intrigue") and speed up the entirety of Side Two to eliminate 2–3 minutes from each side (5).
 The album's original inner sleeve included a note which stated: "Technical note: Due to the amount of music on this disc (over one hour), two points must be emphasized.
 Firstly, if your needle is worn or damaged, it will ruin the disc immediately.
 Secondly, if the sound does seem not loud enough on your system, try re-recording the music onto tape.
 By the way, thanks for buying the album."

 The titles and concept are taken directly from Alice A. Bailey's book A Treatise on Cosmic Fire.